dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 ```

 This is how `bpftrace` will target the probe, and seeing this is all that is
-needed to see to know in order to try it.
+needed in order to try probing it.

 ## uprobe prototype

 To probe read the commands issued to Memcached, we can target the binary
-directly[^2], and insert a breakpoint at this  address of given signals.
+directly[^2], and insert a breakpoint at this address.
+When the breakpoint is
-When the breakpoint is hit, our eBPF probe is fired, and bpftrace can
-read the data from it.
+hit, our eBPF probe is fired, and bpftrace can read the data from it.

 The simplest solution and first step towards a more sophisticated tool
 is to just read the command and print it which can easily be done as a